Skip to main content

 Development behavior

-If optional refresh dependencies are missing, Extension.js installs them and asks for a restart.
+If your project lacks optional refresh dependencies, Extension.js installs them and asks for a restart.

 Troubleshooting

-• Missing refresh dependency warning: install @rspack/plugin-preact-refresh (and related prefresh deps if prompted).
+• Missing refresh dependency warning: Install @rspack/plugin-preact-refresh (and related packages if prompted).

-• Prompt to restart after install: restart extension dev so refresh wiring can be reloaded cleanly.
+• Prompt to restart after install: Stop and rerun extension dev so the dev server can reload refresh wiring cleanly.

-• No Preact integration detected: confirm preact is listed in dependencies or devDependencies.
+• No Preact integration detected: Confirm preact appears in dependencies or devDependencies.

 Usage examples